Skip to main content

 • “Performance remains stable for the most part, though the sheer scale of late-game operations can occasionally introduce minor slowdowns.”

-• “Once you pass level 25, the game enters an endless mode with warnings about performance issues if you continue.
-I avoided hiring more than a couple hundred employees despite having cash to hire millions because the game would likely slow to a crawl or crash.”
+• “Once you pass level 25, the game has an 'endless' mode but it warns you that 'you may experience performance issues if you continue.'
+Proceeding with this warning in mind, I avoided hiring more than a couple hundred employees; I would easily have the cash to hire millions of them in these runs, but I assumed that the game would slow to a crawl or crash if I actually bought them all.”

 • story